A Woman Won The Nobel Prize In Literature For The First Time Since 2015

-The Nobel Prizes In Literature For 2018 & 2019 Go To Olga Tokarczuk & Peter Handke
+The Nobel Prizes In Literature Go To Olga Tokarczuk & Peter Handke

 On Thursday morning, the Swedish Academy announced the two winners of the 2018 and 2019 Nobel Prize in Literature: Polish author Olga Tokarczuk for 2018 and Austrian author Peter Handke for 2019.
 The 115th Nobel Laureate in Literature is a woman, which means that a total of 15 women have won the Nobel Prize in Literature.
-The last woman to win was Svetlana Alexievich, author of Secondhand Time, in 2015, and the last prize was awarded to Kazuo Ishiguro, author of Remains of the Day, in 2017.
+The last woman to win was Svetlana Alexievich, author of Secondhand Time.

-Peter Handke was given the Nobel Prize in Literature for 2019 "for an influential work that with linguistic ingenuity has explored the periphery and the specificity of human experience."
+Peter Handke, whose defense of Serbian dictator Slobodan Milosevic makes him a controversial choice, was awarded the Nobel Prize in Literature for 2019 "for an influential work that with linguistic ingenuity has explored the periphery and the specificity of human experience."
 The prolific author has written dozens of books, a number of which are available in English, including The Goalie's Anxiety at the Penalty Kick.

 It's unsurprising that the Swedish Academy chose to award the prize to at least one woman when you consider the reason for two awards in the first place: 2018's award was postponed amid a #MeToo controversy concerning Jean-Claude Arnault, the husband of Swedish Academy member Katarina Frostenson.
 Last year, Arnault was convicted of two rapes, and Frostenson — along with several other members — was ousted from the Swedish Academy.